-Educationally Related Support Services: Temporary psychological services (ie: lunch groups, social skills groups), Family Counseling Services and non-career counseling services are offered to students with the intention of helping them remain in general education in addition to the other educationally related support services listed above.
-The school psychologist, school counselors and social workers may also be involved in providing increasing levels of support.
+Educationally Related Support Services: Temporary psychological services (ie: lunch groups, social skills groups), individual and small group counseling and non-career counseling services are offered to students with the intention of helping them remain in general education in addition to the other educationally related support services listed above.
+The school psychologist, school counselors and social worker may also be involved in providing increasing levels of support.

 Declassification Support Services: This service is provided to students and/or student's teachers when a student transitions from special education programs and services to full-time general education.
 This is recommended by the CSE in light of student performance data and evaluations.
 Support may be provided to the student's teacher including services of a teacher assistant or consultation with appropriate personnel.
+Declassification Services Support Plans are reviewed by the student's team annually.